fsalc/diverse-top-k/README.md

 #### Rankings

 * `Ranking` holds an SPJ query with (1) a WHERE clause and (2) an ORDER BY clause.
-    - An instance of `Ranking` is initialized with a SQL query (as a string)
+    - An instance of `Ranking` is initialized with an SQL query (as a string)

 #### Refinements